-Local- One Year General Sonography Programs for local students begin twice per year in January and July.
-Class size is limited to up to ten students per class with a maximum enrollment of 20 students per year.
-NOTE: seat numbers are dependent upon available clinical sites and may be less than 10 for a given start date.
+Local- One Year General Sonography Programs for local students begin four times per year in January, April, July, and October.
+Class size is limited to up to 5 students per class with a maximum enrollment of 20 students per year.
+NOTE: seat numbers are dependent upon available clinical site availability and may be less than 5 for a given start date.
 Contact IUD for specific start date and seat availability.